ietf-tools/bibxml-service/docs/ref/glossary.rst

          with the same :term:`document identifier`.
        - One source can provide bibliographic items of more than one document type.

-       Citation source can be either an :term:`internal source` or an :term:`external source`.
+       Citation source can be either an :term:`indexable source` or an :term:`external source`.

-   internal source
-   indexed source
+   indexable source
-       Primary, fast to access source
-       that returns bibliographic data in Relaton format with minimal or no processing and supports structured search.

-       Itself is not an authoritative source and is ephemeral.
-       During indexing stage it retrieves and pre-processes data from datasets (which are in turn compiled from authoritative sources).

-       Currently there is only one internal source powered by PostgreSQL via Django ORM.

-   dataset
        An external data source periodically compiled
        by Relaton-aware tools from authoritative sources.